Pylons/pyramid/docs/glossary.rst

      foo` and `group bar`.

    userid
-     A *userid* is a string used to identify and authenticate a real-world user or client.
-A userid is supplied to an :term:`authentication policy` in order to discover the user's :term:`principals <principal>`.
-In the authentication policies which :app:`Pyramid` provides, the default behavior returns the user's userid as a principal, but this is not strictly necessary in custom policies that define their principals differently.
+     A *userid* is the string representation of an :term:`identity`.
+Just like the identity, it should identify the user associated with the current request.
+Oftentimes this is the ID of the user object in a database.

    identity
      An identity is an object identify the user associated with the current request.
-The identity can be any object, but should implement a ``__str__`` method for logging and debugging purposes.
+The identity can be any object, but should implement a ``__str__`` method that outputs a corresponding :term:`userid`.

    security policy
      A security policy in :app:`Pyramid` terms is a bit of code which has an